Skip to main content

 "Oh.
 Must have got into your luggage."
 He said.
 "Let it be."

-"Ajabdeh I am sure it's nothing important."
-He scrutinized the things spread around him in heaps.
+"Ajabdeh, I am sure it's nothing important."
+He scrutinised the things spread around him in heaps.
 "I have everything I need here.
 Don't bother so much."

 "You too."
 She disconnected.